 LWVS Community Book Groups

-Twice a year -- fall and spring -- the League chooses a book that is interesting, timely and thought-provoking as the subject of a community book discussion.
+Twice a year -- fall and spring -- the League chooses a book that is interesting, timely, and thought-provoking as the subject of a community book discussion.
 Open to all and typically held at a member's home, these discussions are casual and collegial, honest and lively.
-You'll certainly leave with new knowledge and insight, and maybe a few new friends!
-Join us!
+Leave with new knowledge and insight, and maybe a few new friends!
+Please join us!

 Past LWVS Book Selections